Frequently Asked Questions

 Registration is required to attend all workshops.

 At registration you will be directed to a “regonline” page.
 This is the University of California's official event registration portal.
-You will be asked to enter your email address twice and then redirected to the payment page.
+You will be asked to enter your email address and then redirected to the information and payment page.
 You are offered a choice of paying via credit card, wire transfer, check or requesting an invoice.
-Payments via invoice, check or wire transfer are due no later than 14 days before the first day of the workshop you are registered for.
+Payments via invoice, check or wire transfer are due no later than 16 days before the first day of the workshop you are registered for.
 Please note that registration does NOT secure a place in a workshop.
 After full payment is received, we will confirm your space in the class.

 We do not share your information under any circumstance.
 We may send you an e-mail to notify you of an upcoming workshop should you be unable to attend your preferred training.
 We also use the e-mail addresses supplied to notify every applicant of their status after the registration process.

-What qualifications should applicants have?
+What qualifications should participants have?

 Yes.
 Our focus is on developing your skills to utilize digital media as a communications tool.